Barley & Sage

 You just need a few simple ingredients to make this roasted strawberry shortcake!

 Strawberries - You want to use fresh strawberries for this recipe for the best flavor!
-Since we're roasting the strawberries, you could technically use frozen ones but I don't recommend it.
+Since we're roasting the strawberries, I really don't recommend using frozen strawberries because they'll release too much water.
+Just be sure to wash and hull the strawberries before cutting up for the filling.

 Balsamic Vinegar - If you want less tangy strawberries, simply reduce the amount of balsamic by half.